google/skia/site/user/api/SkPixmap_Reference.md

 int rowBytesAsPixels() const
 </pre>

-Returns number of pixels that fit on row.
+returns interval between rows in pixelsReturns number of pixels that fit on row.
 Should be greater than or equal to
 <a href="#SkPixmap_width">width</a>.

 ### Return Value